tothemoon-org/extension-blocks/spec.md

 The following output scripts and values must replicate the extension block's exiting outputs _exactly_ (in the same order they appear in the ext. block).

 The resolution transaction's version MUST be set to the uint32 max (`2^32 - 1`).
-This version is forbidden by consensus rules to be used with any other transaction on the canonical chain or extension chain.
+After activation, this version is forbidden by consensus rules to be used with any other transaction on the canonical chain or extension chain.
 This is required for easy non-contextual identification of a resolution transaction.

-### Entering an extension block
+### Entering the extension block

 Any witness program output is considered an opt-in to fund a keyhash or scripthash within the extension block's UTXO set.